National-Digital-Twin/integration-architecture-documentation/README.md

 - Reference the [glossary](./DeveloperDocumentation/IANode/glossary.md#glossary) to understand terms, definitions, and abbreviations relating to IA Node.

 ## Features
-- **Core functionality**
+- **Key functionality**
-  - Supports secure RDF (Resource Description Framework) data-sharing
+  - Supports secure RDF (Resource Description Framework) data-sharing.
-  - Implements ABAC (Attribute-Based Access Control) data security
+  - Implements ABAC (Attribute-Based Access Control) data security.
-  - Supports OpenTelemetry
+  - Supports OpenTelemetry.
 - **Key integrations**
-  - Provides REST and GraphQL API interfaces
+  - Provides REST and GraphQL API interfaces.
-  - Integrates with Apache Jena Fuseki server
+  - Integrates with Apache Jena Fuseki server.
-  - Includes Fuseki-Kafka bridge for Kafka integration
+  - Includes Fuseki-Kafka bridge for Kafka integration.
-  - Multi-cloud platform deployment
+  - Multi-cloud platform deployment.
 - **Scalability & performance**
-  - Optimised for high-throughput environments
+  - Optimised for high-throughput environments.
-  - Supports in-memory datasets for fast data access
+  - Supports in-memory datasets for fast data access.
 - **Modularity**
-  - Designed with a plugin-based architecture for extensibility
+  - Designed with a plugin-based architecture for extensibility.
-  - Configurable using Fuseki configuration files and environment variables
+  - Configurable using Fuseki configuration files and environment variables.

 ## Public Funding Acknowledgment
 This repository has been developed with public funding as part of the National Digital Twin Programme (NDTP), a UK Government initiative.
 NDTP, alongside its partners, has invested in this work to advance open, secure, and reusable digital twin technologies for any organisation, whether from the public or private sector, irrespective of size.